 Title: Monsters University

-Starring (voices): Billy Crystal, John Goodman, Steve Buscemi, Helen Mirren, Charlie Day, Nathan Fillion, Peter Sohn
+Starring: Billy Crystal, John Goodman, Steve Buscemi, Helen Mirren, Nathan Fillion, Charlie Day, Aubrey Plaza, Alfred Molina, Tyler Labine, Joel Murray, Sean Hayes, Dave Foley, Peter Sohn

 There are those who believe that Pixar is in a state of decline, mainly due to their ability to dip their hand into the pool of their earlier films and make a couple of sequels.
 Between that and the mixed response for their previous summer film “Brave,” a lot of movie-goers have waned on their confidence that Pixar is still capable of being a collection of A-grade storytellers whose combined talent with CG animation put them on the map in the first place.
 “Monsters University” may not be the loud reemergence of Pixar film majesty that fans have been waiting for, but it’s cute story and mature themes softly do mark the second wave of their animation reign.